ExtremeCloud IQ Developer ExtremeCloud IQ Developer

 NOTE

-- When the operation is in
+• When the operation is in PENDING status, it can always be canceled.

-flag of operation metadata regardless the operation status is sufficient, the API server will always return correctcancelable
+• Simply check cancelable flag of operation metadata regardless the operation status is sufficient, the API server will always return correct cancelable value based on the current status and long-running operation capability.

-, because the operation status may be changed when the API server received the cancellation request, for example, the operation is done.
+• The cancellation request can still be rejected even the cancelable is true, because the operation status may be changed when the API server received the cancellation request, for example, the operation is done.

 # Response

-status code if cancellation request is accepted.
-The server makes its best effort to cancel the operation, but success is not guaranteed. - If the operation doesn't support cancellation, the server will return an error code with
+• The server will start asynchronous cancellation on a long-running operation and responds with HTTP 200 (OK) status code if cancellation request is accepted.
+The server makes its best effort to cancel the operation, but success is not guaranteed.

-. - If the operation is canceling, the server will ignore the duplicate cancellation requests.
+• If the operation is canceling, the server will ignore the duplicate cancellation requests.

 The client can use Get Long-Running Operation Status to check whether the cancellation succeeded or whether the operation is done by ignoring the cancellation request.